alexeyum/sound-event-finder/README.md

 - Analyse sound during recording, send notifications depending on specific sound events
 - Add event filtering options in mobile app
-- Allow configuring the event finder in the API (model, chunk size, etc.)
 - Support other audio formats in the API (e.g. WAV) and binary files instead of base64-encoded files